Standing Out from the Crowd

 selection committee wants to hear.
 Answer outside the box.

 do not make you memorable.
 Don’t try to hide who you are if you want to be

 Know what makes you different

-can demonstrate how/why you are distinctive and worthy of support?
+can demonstrate how/why you are distinctive, a great fit, and worthy of support?

 Begin well, end well

 - Grab attention with your openings, and have a neatly phrased and memorable ending, too.

 - Telling the story of a pertinent personal